syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-## Save and View the Excel document in IOS
+### Save and View the Excel document in IOS

-Add the new class file with name SAveIOS file under Project-> Platform-> IOS directory to save and view the Excell document in the IOS device and use the below code in it.
+Add the new class file with name SaveIOS file under Platforms -> IOS directory to save and view the Excell document in the IOS device and use the below code in it.

 {% tabs %}
 {% highlight c# %}